 6 Little Words Helped Make George H.W.
-Bush (A One-Term) President
+Bush (A 1-Term) President

 Rarely have six words meant so much, and so many different things, to so many.